Where to Stay in Cornwall with Family: A Local Guide

 It’s not all Rick Stein restaurants and Michelin stars here.
 There are

 too many a few of them, but it also makes a great spot for a Cornish holiday with little ones if you’re blessed to have them.
 Alongside the usual beach shenanigans the town has a gem that is sure to be atop of your holiday agenda; the National Lobster Hatchery, complete with a visitors centre and more information than you could ever need.
 Next up: head to Rick’s place(s) to eat one of them.

-So, you've worked out where to stay in Cornwall with family and you're about to read out three-day itinerary to plan the trip further.
-All you need now is a place to stay…and luckily, we'll be able to help with that very soon.
-Plum Guide is the official selection of the world's best rental homes, coming soon to Cornwall.
+So, you've worked out where to stay in Cornwall with family.
+All you need now is a place to stay…and luckily, we can help with that.
+Plum Guide is the official selection of the world's best rental homes.
 Independent home critics vet each each property for quality –from the neighbourhood down to the art on the walls– so your high standards are always met.